We show you how easy it is to provide your family with additional shelter at the campsite using a tarp kit.

 - Place the spiky end of the tarp pole into one of the main eyelets.

-- Repeat for the other pole in the second main eyelet, which should be opposite the first pole.
+- Repeat for the other pole in the second main eyelet, opposite the first pole.

 - The poles should now support themselves as each pole has three points of tension on them: two from each of their guy lines and tension through the tarp from the opposite pole.